telerik/document-processing-docs/libraries/radspreadprocessing/working-with-workbooks/create-open-and-save-workbooks.md

 ## Save a Workbook

-__RadSpreadProcessing__ also allows you to save a workbook into a csv, txt and xlsx formats.
-To export a workbook, you need to instantiate the format provider you would like to use and invoke its __Export()__ method. __Example 3__ demonstrates how to export an existing Workbook to a csv file.
+__RadSpreadProcessing__ also allows you to save a workbook into a XLSX, XLS, CSV, TXT, and PDF formats.
+To export a workbook, you need to instantiate the format provider you would like to use and invoke its __Export()__ method. __Example 3__ demonstrates how to export an existing Workbook to a CSV file.
 The snippet creates a new workbook with a single worksheet.
 Further, it creates a __CsvFormatProvider__ and invokes its __Export()__ method.
+Saving to the other formats is done in the same way, using a different format provider class.

 #### __[C#] Example 3: Save csv file__